Skip to content

 Monitor database with Percona Monitoring and Management (PMM)

 PMM is a client/server application.
-It includes the PMM Server and the number of PMM Clients running on each node with the database you wish to monitor.
+It consists of the PMM Server and a number of PMM Clients .
+PMM Clients run on each node with the database you wish to monitor.
+In Kubernetes, this means that PMM Clients run as sidecar containers for the database Pods.

 PMM Server and PMM Client are installed separately.